algosup/2023-2024-project-3-virtual-processor-team-7/documents/management/weeklyReports/weeklyReport7.md

 ![Alt text](/documents/management/image/Dev10.png)

-*Debuging printing into the console depending of what is checked*
+*Printing debugging information to the console based on the checked conditions.*

 ------------------------